emanuelhfarias/Docker-Rails-setup/README.md

 ### A Docker + Rails dev setup optimized for fast bundle

-After weeks struggling on running Rails apps + Docker and having trouble with Dockefile cache + bundle, I've found a solution (see ref) to use Docker + Rails in dev enviroment with fast bundle installs by using a data-only container to stores Gems.
+After weeks struggling to running Rails apps + Docker and having trouble with Dockefile cache + bundle, I've found a solution (see ref) to use Docker + Rails in dev enviroment with fast bundle installs by using a data-only container to stores Gems.